bluedragon1228/stable-diffusion/README.md

-# Docker image for Stable Diffusion WebUI and ControlNet, Dreambooth, Deforum and roop extensions, as well as Kohya_ss
+# Docker image for Stable Diffusion Web UI, Kohya_ss and ComfyUI

 Now with SDXL support.